Auto-matching Downloaded Bank Transactions

 Workamajig supports three different file formats: OFX, CSV and Fixed Width.
 OFX is a banking industry standard and is the easiest and most stable format to import.
 If your bank supports this file format, this is the recommended option.
-You may skip to step 4.
 If OFX is not supported by your banking institution, most others that allow exporting will support CSV or Fixed Width formats.
-These formats require addition setup information in Workamajig, however.
+These formats require addition setup information in Workamajig.

 Uploading Bank Files

 Step 1: Select a File Format from the menu

 If you select File Format: OFX/QFX: no additional setup is needed, skip to Step 7.

 If you select File Format: CSV or Fixed Width:

 Workamajig will prompt you for additional setup information.
 Your banking institution should provide an explanation of these file types, although it may be possible to inspect a downloaded file and make a determination about what the settings should be.

 For Fixed Width format, go to Step 2b.

 Step 2a: Setup for columns in CSV files

 CSV format stands for "Comma Separated Values."
 In this type of plain text file, each row or line of information is a new record and each data value, separated by a comma, is a "column" or field.
 Many computers will automatically open this type of file in a spreadsheet such as Excel for easy editing.